Testing

 Running live tests

 If you want to skip all recordings and run all tests directly against live Azure resources, you can use the controller:test-integration-envtest-live task.
-This will also require you to set the authentication environment variables, as detailed above.
+This will also require you to set the authentication environment variables and az login, as detailed above.

 Running a single test